 Biology majors and minors who seek a secondary teaching license declare a second major in secondary education and apply to the Teacher Education program in the sophomore year.
 Additional coursework in the physical sciences is required for licensure.
 Refer to the Educational Studies section in this Catalog and the Teacher Education Program Handbook (www.iwu.edu/educational-studies/handbooks/) for further information.

-- 101, 102 General Biology (1.25) (1.25) (LSL) A concentrated introduction to molecular, cellular, genetic, developmental, and organismic biology.
+101, 102 General Biology (1.25) (1.25) (LSL) A concentrated introduction to molecular, cellular, genetic, developmental, and organismic biology.
 Emphasis on fundamental principles, concepts, and current developments of modern biology.
 Intended for biology majors, biochemistry and neuroscience students, and interested non-majors.
 Five hours of lecture and three hours of laboratory per week.
 Prerequisite: BIOL 101 for 102.
-101 offered each fall; 102 offered each spring. - 107, 108 Human Biology: Anatomy and Physiology (1.25) (1.25) (LSL for 107) A concentrated introduction to the biology of human beings.
+101 offered each fall; 102 offered each spring.

+107, 108 Human Biology: Anatomy and Physiology (1.25) (1.25) (LSL for 107) A concentrated introduction to the biology of human beings.
 Emphasis on the structure and function of the human body; its organs and organ systems.
 Prerequisite for 108: successful completion of 107 or, in special circumstances, consent of instructor.
 Five hours of lecture and two hours of anatomy/physiology laboratory per week.
 Credit for biology majors will be given only by written consent of department chair.
 Credit in biology will not be given for both Human Biology 107-108 and General Biology 101-102.
+107 offered each fall; 108 offered each spring.

+111 Human Reproduction and Development (LSI) This course introduces students to a variety of concepts relating to human reproductive and developmental biology, including heredity, gamete production and fertilization, embryogenesis, and growth.
+It will also present technologies that affect human reproduction and development.
+This course will not fulfill any requirements toward a major or minor in Biology.
+Offered occasionally, Summer term.

-107 offered each fall; 108 offered each spring. - 114 The Microbial World (1.25) (LSI) An introduction to the biology of microbes that concentrates on bacteria and viruses.
+114 The Microbial World (1.25) (LSI) An introduction to the biology of microbes that concentrates on bacteria and viruses.
 Emphasis on human health issues, on applied microbiology, and on the roles of microbes in the environment.
 Four hours of lecture and three hours of laboratory work per week.
 Credit will not be given toward the biology major.
 Prerequisites: CHEM 110, BIOL 107, concurrent enrollment in BIOL 108, or consent of instructor.
-Offered each spring. - 116 Understanding Evolution (LSI) Understanding Evolution provides students with a working knowledge of evolutionary theory and will cover history of evolutionary thought, the evolution wars, human diseases and antibiotic resistance, genetic engineering, modern agriculture, alien invasive species, conservation biology, evolution of behavior and emotions, evolution of sexual reproduction, and homosexuality.
+Offered each spring.

+116 Understanding Evolution (LSI) Understanding Evolution provides students with a working knowledge of evolutionary theory and will cover history of evolutionary thought, the evolution wars, human diseases and antibiotic resistance, genetic engineering, modern agriculture, alien invasive species, conservation biology, evolution of behavior and emotions, evolution of sexual reproduction, and homosexuality.
 This course is intended for non-majors and credit will not be given toward the biology major or minor.
 Three hours of lecture per week.
 Prerequisites: None.
-Offered each fall. - 120 Ecology and Environmental Problems (LSI) (Cross-listed with ENST 120)
+Offered each fall.